BioTesseract/BioTesseract-ONE-Desktop-GUI/README.md

-# About BioTesseract™

-The **BioTesseract™** is an international academic initiative established as a response to still increasing demand for dedicated tools and scripts for computational biology and chemistry applications.
-It is free and open project supports data visualization, structural bioinformatics and next generation sequencing (NGS).

-# BioTesseract™ ONE Desktop
+# BioTesseract™ ONE

 The **BioTesseract™ ONE** is scientific software dedicated to structural bioinfiormatics, data visualization and sequence analysis.
 It was created and developed by **Dr Rafal Urniaz**.

-Actually, the project was appended to the BioTesseract™ ONE and is continuously developed by the community.
+The project has been dropped and the source has been made public.

 # Main features
 * Small compounds, macromolecules and structure – ligand complexes visualization
 * User-friendly console for high-throughput screening and easy terminal access
 * Dedicated tools for data manipulation, files editing and conversion
 * Specific and unique methods for data visualization
+* and more...

 <p align="center"><a href="https://cloud.githubusercontent.com/assets/17867916/17083857/b8ed576a-51a4-11e6-89c8-1d5a400473cf.png"><img src="https://cloud.githubusercontent.com/assets/17867916/17083857/b8ed576a-51a4-11e6-89c8-1d5a400473cf.png" width="48%"></a>  <a href="docs/1.png"><img src="docs/1.png" width="48%"></a>  <a href="docs/3.png"><img src="docs/3.png" width="48%"></a>  <a href="docs/4.png"><img src="docs/4.png" width="48%"></a>  <a href="docs/5.png"><img src="docs/5.png" width="48%"></a>  <a href="docs/6.png"><img src="docs/6.png" width="48%"></a>  <a href="docs/7.png"><img src="docs/7.png" width="48%"></a>  <a href="docs/8.png"><img src="docs/8.png" width="48%"></a>  <a href="docs/9.png"><img src="docs/9.png" width="48%"></a>  <a href="docs/10.png"><img src="docs/10.png" width="48%"></a>  <a href="docs/11.png"><img src="docs/11.png" width="48%"></a></a>  <a href="docs/13.png"><img src="docs/13.png" width="48%"></a></p>

+# About BioTesseract™

+The **BioTesseract™** is an international academic initiative established as a response to still increasing demand for dedicated tools and scripts for computational biology and chemistry applications.
+It is free and open project supports data visualization, structural bioinformatics and next generation sequencing (NGS).

 # About repository